======================================================================

 =======================================

-Europium is produced by nuclear fission;
+Europium is produced by nuclear fission: 155Eu (half-life 4.742 years)

-of the mass range for fission products.
+near the top of the mass range of fission products.

 Thermal neutron capture cross sections